-When you're traveling, fitness is often the first thing that falls short, but not without good reason.
-Hotel fitness rooms are typically crowded closets packed with creaking treadmills and bikes that don’t exactly lure you into workout mode.
+When you're traveling, working out is often the last thing on your mind.
+And with good reason.
+Hotel gyms are typically crowded closet-sized spaces packed with creaking treadmills and bikes that don’t exactly get you excited to work out.

-Even if a full gym is at your disposal, after a long day of sightseeing or client meetings, you simply may not be in the frame of mind to complete a full workout.
-However, this doesn’t mean you should neglect your fitness completely.
-You can perform a fast, muscle-building, fat-torching workout using the contents of your hotel room -- or a poorly appointed fitness space.
+Even if you do have a full gym at your disposal, you may not feel like doing a full workout after a long day of sightseeing or client meetings.
+However, that doesn’t mean you should neglect your fitness routine completely.
+You can perform a quick, muscle-building, fat-torching workout using the contents of your hotel room — or a poorly appointed hotel gym.

-Pushups, lunges, squats and other moves don't require a shred of equipment.
-But you can use the hotel furniture to make any exercise easier or more challenging to accommodate your fitness level, said Mike Wunsch, performance director at Results Fitness in Santa Clarita, California.
+Push-ups, lunges, squats and other moves don't require a shred of equipment.
+But you can use the hotel furniture to make any exercise easier or more challenging to accommodate your fitness level, says Mike Wunsch, performance director at Results Fitness in Santa Clarita, Calif.

-For beginners, use the bed as a landing pad if you're practicing single-leg squats, said Craig Ballantyne, creator of the Turbulence Training system.
-He also suggested using a chair or the armrest of a couch to elevate your hands for incline pushups.
+1. The Bed: Use the bed as a landing pad if you're practicing single-leg squats, says Craig Ballantyne, creator of the Turbulence Training system.
+He also suggests using a chair or the armrest of a couch to elevate your hands for incline push-ups.

-You can also use the chair for an upper-body vertical push.
-To perform an inverted shoulder press, place your feet on the chair and your hands on the floor, shoulder-width apart.
+You can also use the chair for an inverted shoulder press.
+Place your feet on the chair and your hands on the floor, shoulder-width apart.
 Raise your hips so your body forms a 90-degree angle, with your hands beneath your shoulders.
-In this position, lower your head toward the ground by bending your elbows.
+Lower your head toward the ground by bending your elbows.
 Press back to start.